Understanding and Treating Eczema: Natural Solutions for Relief, Healing and Long-Term Management

 Side effects with prolonged use: Skin thinning, stretch marks, increased infection risk

-Important: Use appropriate strength for body area (face requires weaker formulations) and never use long-term without medical supervision
+Important: Use appropriate strength for body area (face requires weaker formulations); never use long-term without medical supervision

-Topical calcineurin inhibitors (TCIs): Tacrolimus (Protopic) and pimecrolimus (Elidel)—non-steroid immune suppressants
+Topical calcineurin inhibitors (TCIs): Tacrolimus (Protopic), pimecrolimus (Elidel)—non-steroid immune suppressants

 Benefits: Safe for face and sensitive areas, no skin thinning, can be used long-term